 The WSIB’s new premium rate-setting model is based on the North American Industry Classification System (NAICS).
-The WSIB’s classification system has 34 WSIB classes and subclasses (referred to here as “classes”) that are listed in Schedule 1, Part I of O. Reg.
-175/98.
+The WSIB’s classification system has 35 WSIB classes and subclasses (referred to here as “classes”) that are listed in Schedule 1, Part I of Ontario Regulation 175/98.
 Within these classes, the business activities of each Schedule 1 employer are further classified in one or more 6-digit classification codes (NAICS codes), as described in the WSIB’s Employer Classification Manual (ECM) that is on the WSIB’s website.
-(Note: Different rules apply to Temporary Employment Agencies.)
+(Note: Different rules apply to temporary employment agencies.)

 What to do if you think you may have been misclassified

 Employers that were registered with the WSIB prior to January 1, 2020 received a letter from the WSIB in the Fall of 2019 letting them know which class(es) the WSIB transferred them into from the former Standard Industrial Classification (SIC) system.
 For employers that had two or more rate groups in the SIC system, this letter also tells you what your predominant class is, and whether you were transferred to more than one class.
 New employers who register with the WSIB after January 1, 2020 will receive a similar letter.
 You should look at the relevant NAICS descriptions in the WSIB’s ECM to ensure your business has been classified correctly.
 If you believe you have been misclassified, please contact the OEA for assistance as soon as possible.

 The WSIB maintains an insurance fund that is made up of annual premiums paid by Schedule 1, Part I employers.
 An employer’s premium payments are based on the WSIB’s classification of the employer’s business activity (which helps to determine the premium rate) and the employer’s total insurable payroll.
 The annual premium paid by an employer is equal to its annual insurable earnings (payroll costs), multiplied by the premium rate, and divided by 100.